 As described above, the use of blockchain can add some sources of risk to the rights and freedoms of individuals when used as part of the processing.
 The risk assessment and management should consider the processing as a whole, including the blockchain-related risks.

 Where a processing activity is likely to result in a high risk to the rights and freedoms of natural persons, it is mandatory to conduct a Data Protection Impact Assessment (DPIA) to appropriately evaluate and mitigate the risk presented by the processing of personal data appropriately.
-The Working Party 29 has already clarified the criteria that should be followed to determine if a processing operation requires a DPIA.
+The Working Party 29 has already clarified the criteria that should be followed to determine whether a processing operation requires a DPIA.

-If the use of a specific model of blockchain in a processing activity creates risk to the rights and freedoms of individuals that cannot be mitigate with appropriate technical and organisational measures, the controller always has the option to instead use a different model of blockchain or another technology that reduces, or does not introduce, such risks.
+If the use of a specific model of blockchain in a processing activity creates risk to the rights and freedoms of individuals that cannot be mitigated with appropriate technical and organisational measures, the controller always has the option to instead use a different model of blockchain or another technology that reduces, or does not introduce, such risks.

-Sources of risk in a blockchain-based processing come not only from the storage of data in the blockchain, but also from other operations inherent to the blockchain model.
-Some elements that might introduce such risks include the communication of transactions and blocks among different stakeholders, the gathering and storage of transactions awaiting validation for block creation, the management of blocks in dead-end branches, the off-chain storage of personal data related to in-chain identifiers or hashes, the generation and storage of communication metadata, and the management of cryptographic information (keys, seeds, salts and so on), among others.
-All such related risks, as well as any others which are identified, should be managed.
+Risks in a blockchain-based processing come not only from the storage of personal data on the blockchain, but also from other operations inherent to the blockchain model.
+These include: the communication of transactions and blocks among different stakeholders, the gathering and storage of transactions awaiting validation for block creation, the management of blocks in dead-end branches, the off-chain storage of personal data related to on-chain identifiers or hashes, the generation and storage of communication metadata, and the management of cryptographic information (keys, seeds, salts, etc.).
+All identified risks, included those listed above, should be managed.

-As part of their analysis, the controller should assess if the accountability and governance mechanisms implemented in the blockchain allows it to handle the processing risks.
-This could include, for example, mechanisms for access control, access record, traceability and audit, data breach management among others.
+As part of their analysis, the controller should assess whether the accountability and governance mechanisms implemented in the blockchain enable to manage the processing risks.
+Examples of such mechanisms include: access control, access record, traceability and audit, and data breach management.

-In some blockchain models, and particularly due to their distributed nature, personal data not related with the primary processing purposes could be processed in the blockchain ecosystem by third parties, like communication metadata or encryption management data.
-The controller should assess the data involved in such related processing and take measures to guarantee the application of GDPR principles, in particular, minimising such data, controlling the access to and storage of such data, and making such processing transparent to the data subject.
+In some blockchain models, particularly due to their distributed nature, third parties in the blockchain ecosystem can process personal data unrelated with the primary processing purposes, such as communication metadata or encryption management data.
+The controller should assess the data involved in such related processing and take measures to guarantee the application of GDPR principles, in particular, by minimising such data, controlling the access to and storage of such data, and making such processing transparent to the data subject.

 Privacy on the blockchain can be supported by the robustness of its encryption mechanisms.
 However, all encryption systems have an undetermined, but limited, life span.
 Therefore, it is necessary to manage obsolescence and the possibility of encryption algorithms being broken.
-The computational effort needed to break encryption systems, and the possibility of technical advances such as cryptanalytically-relevant quantum computers, should be balanced with regard to the sensitivity and value of the data, and the risks to the data subject, not for the processing itself.
-Such risk should be assessed in the design phase of the processing and should be part of the risk management process along the life cycle of the processing, including with periodic reassessment.
-Depending on the risk, measures to enhance the encryption system or port the processing to other technologies, including other blockchain-models should be planned in advance.
+When assessing these risks, the computational effort needed to break encryption systems, including the potential impact of technical advances such as cryptanalytically-relevant quantum computers, should be balanced with regard to the sensitivity and value of the data, as well as the risks to the data subject, rather than to the processing itself.
+This risk assessment should take place during the design phase and be part of the risk management process throughout the life cycle of the processing, including with periodic reassessment.
+Depending on the risk, measures to enhance the encryption system or port the processing to other technologies, including other blockchain-models, should be planned in advance.